March 17, 2017 § Leave a comment

 Late one afternoon in early December Sandra and I dropd psilosybin, which we’ve never tried before.
 We’ve done a little acid, mescaline, some speed, in Kansas, most recorded elsewhere.
 Nor have we ever tripped alone, together; always there are other people.
 How we come upon two hits, or why we choose that otherwise un-noteworthy day, won’t come to mind; all I remember is a a buzz, a glow, nothing spectacular, as we walk through a cool mist up and down un-scenic streets remarking on bare branches shattering the sky until the sun peeks through on the horizon and the sky turns gold, then red, then deep purple, and we walk home.

-Could it possibly be that night when we make love for the first time in a while and it’s like the first, only better?
+Could it possibly be that night when we make love for the first time in a while and it’s like it is back whan, only better?
 We don’t do it often.

 We don’t use protection.
 She’s been off the pill since Paris; it’s up to me to pull out.
 Now and then I don’t.
 So far we’ve been lucky.

-Not that children aren’t somehere in our not-too-distant future—if they’re to be at all (we’re almost thirty)—but we never talk abuot it.
+Not that children aren’t somewhere in our not-too-distant future—if they’re to be at all (we’re almost thirty)—but we never talk about it.
 Only in a panic, when I come inside, or when her periods are late, which is often the case.
 (Her periods are always agony, physical for her, emotional for helpless me.)
 Stupidly, we figure, What the Hell?
 What will be, will be.